NablaT/angular2gen/README.md

 Just after running the previous command, angular2gen will ask you the name of your project and which tools would you like to use.
 For tools, it can install:
-- Sass
 - Bootstrap (v4.0.0-alpha.2) or Foundation
 - Font Awesome.

 ```
 Your project name: NameOfYourfirstApp
-Would you like to use Sass ?
-(Y/N) Y
 Would you like to use Bootstrap ?
 (Y/N) N
 Would you like to use Foundation ?
 (Y/N) Y
 Would you like to use FontAwesome ?
 (Y/N) Y